eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

     </p>
     <p> <span style="font-weight:500;">Submission:</span> Submissions to the Embodied Agents Track should be up to 6
       pages excluding references, acknowledgements, and supplementary material, and should be in the ECCV format.
+      Reviewing will be single blind.
 We also welcome published papers that are within the scope of the workshop (without re-formatting), although these will not be eligible for spotlight presentation or awards (if any).
-Accepted papers will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
+Accepted extended abstracts will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
 Please submit your Embodied Agents Track paper to the following address by the deadline:
       <span style="color:#1a1aff;font-weight:400;"><a href="mailto:embodiedagents@gmail.com">embodiedagents@gmail.com</a></span>.